udibr/UbiquityStoreManager/README.markdown

                           additionalStoreOptions:nil
                                         delegate:self]

+The `nil` parameters can all be used to customize `UbiquityStoreManager`'s behavior.
+For instance, if you already have a local store, you can pass its URL as the localStoreURL.

 And then wait in your delegate for the manager to bring up your persistence layer:

     - (void)ubiquityStoreManager:(UbiquityStoreManager *)manager willLoadStoreIsCloud:(BOOL)isCloudStore {